bodywork-ml/bodywork-core/README.md

 * execute batch jobs
 * run reproducible pipelines

 On demand, or on a schedule.
 It automates repetitive DevOps tasks and frees machine learning engineers to focus on what they do best - solving data problems with machine learning.
-If this sounds like a useful tool, then please give us a **GitHub Star ★**

 ## Documentation